-The human body is a machine which works on the support of many organs, and the liver is the organ that is acknowledged for its ability to preserve the digestive system in a good condition and keep infections at a distance.
-The busy lifestyle of people often makes them careless about their eating habits.
+The human body is a machine which works on the support of many organs; the liver is the organ that is acknowledged for its ability to preserve the digestive system in a good condition and keep infections at a distance.
+The busy lifestyle of people today often makes them careless about their eating habits.
 The choice of processed foods, meats, and fried savories makes the liver overburdened and stressed.
 This hinders the liver’s ability to treat toxins along with fat in a competent manner.
 The improper functioning of the liver might lead to poor maintenance of blood glucose levels which can cause disease like diabetes.
-So considering the need to have a healthy liver, here are few tips that can be followed:
+So, considering the need to have a healthy liver, here are few tips that can be followed:

 2) Include foods that help in detoxification– There are certain foods like garlic, carrots, grapefruit, leafy green vegetables, avocados, apples, beetroots that help your body to cleanse.
 The foods when taken on a regular basis aids in mobilizing enzymes that are known to eliminate toxins from the body.
 Even green tea works wonder for the liver, as it is enriched with antioxidants known as catechins, which boost the functioning of the liver.